 Born in Piozzo (Cuneo) in 1943.
 Graduated in Electrical Engineering from the Polytechnic University of Turin with top marks.
-He currently sits on the Board of Directors at Palletways Italia SpA and is Chair of the Comité Stratégique and Senior Advisor at Industrie 6-24 Holding.
+He is currently Chair of the Comité Stratégique and Senior Advisor at Industrie 6-24 Holding.
 Previous positions include: Group Managing Director at TNT Logistics and member of the Board of Directors at TPG NV, subsequently TNT (1999-2003); CEO of the South Europe Division for transport and logistics (1996-1999); Chief Executive Officer of TNT Traco Italia & TNT France and Spain (1992-1996); Chief Executive Officer of TNT Traco Italia (1991-1992); Managing Partner of Operations and Manufacturing Practice Southern Europe, Booz-Allen & Hamilton Italia SpA (1974-1991).
 He became a Board Director at Poste Italiane in April 2017.

-Annex 2:

-Biographies of the Members of the Board of Statutory Auditors
+Annex 2: Biographies of the Members of the Board of Statutory Auditors

-Mauro Lonardo, 48 years old, Chair.
+Mauro Lonardo, 49 years old, Chair.